cryinkfly/Estlcam-for-Linux/README.md

     exit</pre>

   <p><strong>Important:</strong> Make sure to download the latest version of Estlcam.
 The link to the latest version can be found on the <a href="https://www.estlcam.de">official Estlcam website.</a></p>

+  <h3>Step 3: Launch Estlcam</h3>
+  After installation, you can easily find and launch Estlcam through the Wine menu in Linux Mint.
+Simply navigate to the Wine category in your applications menu, and select Estlcam to start the program.
 </div>